HermannBjorgvin/ubuntu-dev-playbook/README.md

 - Dotfiles setup for sharing settings between machines
 - Backup and share files between machines (Syncthing or similar)

+Main goal is to eventually format my own computer in front of someone and restore it in ~15 minutes to for bragging rights.

 ## Investigate later:

 - Backup/file sharing: Investigate different sites, i.e. work/personal to not sync certain folders